stephenjohnlimb/boot2/Dockerizing.md

 ### Helm charts
 Now I need to create a helm chart to deploy this application, because I plan to use Kubernetes.

-So use the `terminal` window in IntelliJ and in your `boot2` directory use `mkdir src/main/helm;  helm create boot2`.
+So use the `terminal` window in IntelliJ and in your `boot2` directory issue the following command: `mkdir src/main/helm;  helm create boot2`.

 Now you can edit [Chart.yaml](src/main/helm/boot2/Chart.yaml) (mainly just the version numbers you want to use), and [values.yaml](src/main/helm/boot2/values.yaml).

-But make sure that the version number in your `build.gradle` and the `appVersion` you reference in you `Chart.yaml` match up.
+But make sure that the version number in your `build.gradle` and the `appVersion` you reference in your `Chart.yaml` match up.

 The `values.yaml` is a bit more involved:
 ```